 The Academy's annual Convocation provides the opportunity to connect with colleagues while continuing to learn about osteopathic principles and practice.
 In 2016, the AAO’s Convocation attracted more than 1,200 practicing osteopathic physicians, residents and medical students.

 The 2017 Convocation, titled "The Balance Point: Bringing the Science and Art of Osteopathic Medicine Together," will be chaired by Natalie Ann Nevins, DO.

 Interested in exhibiting at the AAO's 2017 Convocation?
 Download the exhibitor prospectus now.

 Support the AAO

 Since 1987, AAO members' generous contributions to the Golden Ram Society have augmented the Academy's operating budget, enabling the AAO to keep dues and other fees down.
 AAO member dues, for example, have remained the same for four years.
 Contact AAO Interim Executive Director Sherri L. Quarles for more information.

 In the News

-In March 2015, the AAO Board of Governors approved the AAO's 2015-18 strategic plan.
+The AAO's 2015-18 strategic plan guides much of the Academy's activities.
 The plan focuses on increasing the public's understanding of osteopathic medicine, making CME opportunities more widely available, and leveraging technology to promote the AAO and its mission.

 Looking for member contact information?
 Login and go to the individual directory.